Section Styles inset-image

 I’ve received several accolades for my own writing, which has been really encouraging.
 In fact, it was while collecting an award last year that I decided to establish this prize.
 I realised I wanted to amplify the voices of those who’ve been touched by the earth’s magic and inspire others to embark on their own journey of self-discovery in nature.

-The healing power and wisdom of nature has transformed my life in many miraculous ways.
+The healing power and guidance of nature has transformed my life in many miraculous ways.
 I know I’m not the only one who has experienced nature’s magic, which is why I’m excited to read other people’s experiences.

 I’ll be looking for essays that explore the feelings certain elements or animals can inspire within us, the lessons we can learn from the natural world, and/or the subtle ways the earth speaks to us.
 If I could offer one piece of advice I would say: rather than focusing on the writing (worrying about whether it’s ‘good enough’), hold your attention on the experience you want to tell us about and simply give it words.